 Three-year-olds have a reputation for being tricky customers.
 “It can be a time of strong wills and growing personalities,” says Siobhan Freegard, founder of parenting video network ChannelMum.com.
 “The parents in our community often refer to 3-year-olds as ‘threenagers.’
 But three is a wonderful age, as children are developing their own interests – and aren’t afraid to tell you what they want.
 It’s a brilliant opportunity to choose a truly personalised gift.”
-If you kid loves soft toys, this Wooster Pull Along Dog – with a fetching red lead – would be perfect.
+If your kid loves spending time outdoors, this sand and water table is the perfect gift for imaginative play.
 Find more gifts for 3-year-olds here.

 We asked eleven parenting and child experts — from play psychologists to parenting group founders — to put together an extensive list of gift ideas for 4-year-olds, from the best books to the best outdoor toys.
 We recommend this paint-stick activity kit – which one expert recommended as a less-messy alternative to paints.
 Find more gifts for 4-year-olds here.